kvnn/kevinriggen/_Bitcoin/2015-04-14-Notes-on-Bitcoin-from-Ethereum-WP.md

 --

 > in general, there are two approaches toward building a consensus protocol: building an independent network, and building a protocol on top of Bitcoin.
-The former approach, while reasonably successful in the case of applications like Namecoin, is difficult to implement

---

-> The Bitcoin-based approach, on the other hand, has the flaw that it does not inherit the simplified payment verification features of Bitcoin...
+The former approach, while reasonably successful in the case of applications like Namecoin, is difficult to implement...
+The Bitcoin-based approach, on the other hand, has the flaw that it does not inherit the simplified payment verification features of Bitcoin...
 Blockchain-based meta-protocols, on the other hand, cannot force the blockchain not to include transactions that are not valid within the context of their own protocols.
 Hence, a fully secure SPV meta-protocol implementation would need to backward scan all the way to the beginning of the Bitcoin blockchain to determine whether or not certain transactions are valid.

 --